-Marine invasive species are plants, animals, and other organisms (like viruses) that are not known to naturally occur in a certain area but have been introduced by humans.
-These organisms—like the European green crab—can significantly impact the environment, economy, and public health.
+Invasive species are organisms that are introduced to a new location by human activity and can harm the environment, economy, or public health.
 The Massachusetts Office of Coastal Zone Management (CZM) Marine Invasive Species Program promotes understanding, effective monitoring, and management of these species.

 The CZM Marine Invasive Species Program focuses on: